FilleHeureuse/Fake-News-Detection-System/Project Management Plan (PMP)/IV. Project Executing.md

 •Label: This column has five class labels: True, Mostly-True, Half-True, Barely-True, False, and Pants on Fire.
 #### 2. Data Preprocessing
 This folder includes one Python script and one csv file:<br>
-1. Text Pre-processing with stopwords.ipynb
+1.Text Pre-processing with stopwords.ipynb <br>
 ####  *Libraries and Packages Required:*
 ![requirements](https://user-images.githubusercontent.com/121302293/210123593-8c25e0da-a828-4858-83db-58ec1813fe78.png)
-Before we begin the continuous coding, we must import all necessary libraries.
+Before we begin the continuous coding, we must import all necessary libraries. <br>
 ![1](https://user-images.githubusercontent.com/121302293/210150398-8b4fc9b8-18f7-4d2c-a31d-ae09c748adda.png)
-The code below is created to read the dataset and print its information.
+The code below is created to read the dataset and print its information.<br>
 ![2](https://user-images.githubusercontent.com/121302293/210150378-47d86cac-0152-4c35-a634-b7e4be57089f.png)
-This command displays the non-null values of attributes inside the dataset.
+This command displays the non-null values of attributes inside the dataset. <br>
 ![3](https://user-images.githubusercontent.com/121302293/210150423-106b3f1b-943c-42c6-9f22-078810ade735.png)